carrot93/meteor-emitter/README.md

 ## Listening to events

-If you want to listen to the event in the above example you would use the `call` function.
+If you want to listen to the event in the above example you would use the `on` function.

 ```js
 emitter.on('sleep', function (isSleeping) {